 I am all for a deal.
 And I am all for shopping.
 And I am all for competition.
 I have numerous sources to find my clients competitive loans.
-Buts its some clients that always have to go one better and find THE BEST PRICE, they get me riled up, and that’s because the best price usually never exists.
+Buts some clients always have to go one better and find THE BEST PRICE.
+It is these clients who get me riled up.
+That’s because the best price usually never exists.
 I’ll explain.

-If you have checked 50 sources for a mortgage, and they are all about the same, let’s say the hypothetical rate quotes are around 4.50% with 0 points for a 30 Year Fixed, and maybe a few are 4.75%, a larger group are at 4.625%, and let’s say most lenders in this group are at 4.50%, so that is obviously what you want.
-But then, let’s assume this client is “Sam Shopping Smart Guy”, and Sam is going to get THE VERY BEST RATE.
+If you have checked 50 sources for a mortgage and they are all about the same, that seems sufficient.
+Let’s say the hypothetical rate quotes are around 4.50% with 0 points for a 30 Year Fixed.
+Maybe a few are 4.75%, a larger group are at 4.625%.
+But let’s say most lenders in this group are at 4.50%, so that is obviously what you want.
+However, let’s assume one client is “Sam Shopping Smart Guy”, and Sam is going to get THE VERY BEST RATE.
 So Sam calls more lenders and mortgage brokers, and surfs websites.
-And Sam comes up with a lender at 4.375% with 0 points, who promises to get the job done, efficiently, quickly, and at the cheapest price.
+Somehow Sam comes up with a lender at 4.375% with 0 points.
+This lender promises to get the job done efficiently, quickly, and at the cheapest price.

-Now, let’s stop for a moment, there are 50 lenders at 4.50% to 4.75%, how is it possible that there are one or two lenders are 4.375% when the bulk of the industry is 4.50% to 4.75%.
-You don’t care, you’re Sam Shopper, and you are going to get THE BEST DEAL.
-So Sam applies with the lowest price lender, but…the story changes.
+Now, let’s stop for a moment.
+There are 50 lenders at 4.50% to 4.75%.
+How is it possible that there are one or two lenders at 4.375% when the bulk of the industry is 4.50% to 4.75%.
+You don’t care.
+You’re Sam Shopper, and you are going to get THE BEST DEAL.
+So Sam applies with the lowest price lender, but then the story changes.

-This is actually a real story, but to protect the privacy of the name of the mortgage client and the lender he went to, I’ll stick with the fake names I am using.
+This is actually a real story.
+To protect the privacy of the name of the mortgage client and the lender he went to, I’ll stick with the fake names I am using.
 “Sam” did indeed apply with me for a loan at 4.50% a few months ago, 2 days after loan application he shopped some more, and went to another lender for 4.375%.
-After lengthy discussion and trying to explain how I could not go below what I already saw as the lowest price out there, Sam went elsewhere for THE LOWEST PRICE.
-He really wanted to work with me, because I always got back to him quickly, offered efficient systems, had a value added website, prepared advance amortization schedules and Good Faith Estimates, and gave the best service all around, but he wanted the best price.
+We had a lengthy discussion and I tried to explain how I could not go below what I already saw as the lowest price out there.
+Sam went elsewhere anyway for THE LOWEST PRICE.
+He really wanted to work with me.
+I always got back to him quickly, offered efficient systems, had a value added website, prepared advance amortization schedules and Good Faith Estimates, and gave the best service all around.
+But he wanted the best price.
 Sam wanted steak, but wanted to pay hamburger prices.

 And this is not me whining about competing in the mortgage business.
-This is my motto in life, I make all my decisions in life by avoiding THE LOWEST PRICE.
-When I was younger, I made the mistake of using the lowest cost mover once.
-Here is what I got for THE LOWEST PRICE on a move I was out of town for so I paid the movers to supervise, pack and move me:
+This is my motto in life.
+I make all my decisions in life by avoiding THE LOWEST PRICE.
+When I was younger, I made the mistake of using the lowest cost movers once.
+Here is what I got for THE LOWEST PRICE on a move I was out of town for.
+Since I was out of town I paid the movers to supervise, pack and move me:

--3 week delayed delivery my household items and furniture past the estimated delivery date (leading me to sleep on a friend’s couch).
+-3 week delayed delivery of my household items and furniture past the estimated delivery date (leaving me to sleep on a friend’s couch).

 -3 broken items, cost to repair $340 (no reimbursement).